Ross Fletcher: Major League Soccer

 Beginning in 2012, Fletcher replaced Arlo White as the play-by-play voice of Seattle Sounders FC for local English radio and television broadcasts.
 He worked alongside former Seattle goalkeeper and color commentator Kasey Keller on the broadcasts.

 On 22 October 2015, it was announced that he and the club would part ways at the end of the 2015 season.
 He called his last match for the club, a playoff series against FC Dallas that ended in a penalty shootout, on 8 November 2015.

 Seattle Kraken

 Fletcher joined Root Sports Northwest in 2021 to host pre-game and post-game coverage of Seattle Kraken broadcasts for the team's inaugural National Hockey League season.

+Fletcher left Root Sports in 2024, after it lost the rights to Kraken games.
+He joined Herd Freed Hartz, a Seattle-based recruiting firm, as an executive recruiter.